-Note 1: Where the utility line is constructed or installed in navigable waters of the United States (i.e., section 10 waters) within the coastal United States, the Great Lakes, and United States territories, a copy of the NWP verification will be sent by the Corps to the National Oceanic and Atmospheric Administration (NOAA), National Ocean Service (NOS), for charting the utility line to protect navigation.
+Note 1: Where the utility line is constructed or installed in navigable waters of the United States (i.e., section 10 waters) within the coastal United States, the Great Lakes, and United States territories, a copy of the NWP verification will be sent by the Corps to the National Oceanic and Atmospheric Administration (NOAA), National Ocean Service (NOS), for charting the utility line to protect

-Note 2: For utility line activities crossing a single waterbody more than one time at separate and distant locations, or multiple waterbodies at considered a single and complete project for purposes of NWP authorization.
+Note 2: For utility line activities crossing a single waterbody more than one time at separate and considered a single and complete project for purposes of NWP authorization.
 Utility line activities must comply with 33 CFR 330.6(d).